smatechnologies/ibm-i-agent-docs/docs/events-utilities/utilities-screens.md

   Field              Description
   ------------------ ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   From Application   The From Application field only appears when option 3=Copy has been used.
-  (to) Application   If option 3=Copy was used, the \"to Application\" input field is shown, otherwise, a simple \"Application\" field appears on the next line.
+  (to) Application   If option 3=Copy was used, the "to Application" input field is shown, otherwise, a simple "Application" field appears on the next line.
 Enter the new Application ID that will be used.
 The Application ID may remain the same, as long as any one of the other three fields will be changed to create a new record.
 The Application ID field is used for coordinating with Captured Data Response Rules.

   :